Charlotte's Web poster

 The inciting incident occurs at 10 minutes when Wilbur arrives at Zuckerman's barn, alone and terrified.
 The old sheep casually reveals that Wilbur will be slaughtered for Christmas dinner.
 Wilbur's innocent world is shattered by the knowledge of his own mortality..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Wilbur chooses to trust Charlotte completely.
+This illustrates the protagonist's commitment to Wilbur chooses to trust Charlotte completely.
 He stops trying to save himself and surrenders to her guidance.
 This leap of faith marks his commitment to their friendship and the beginning of his transformation., moving from reaction to action.

 The Collapse moment at 69 minutes (74% through) represents the emotional nadir.
 Here, Wilbur wins second place, not first.
 It might not be enough to save him.
 Worse: Charlotte reveals she's dying and cannot return to the barn.
 Wilbur faces the loss of his dearest friend, the "whiff of death" that has haunted the entire story., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.